-2. Complete the Pathway Approval Form.
+5. Complete the Pathway Approval Form and submit paperwork.

 Students at Pine Lake Prep, Charlotte Secondary, Queen's Grant and Lake Norman Charter do not need to submit test scores, the Pathway Approval Form or transcripts individually.
 These schools submit the necessary information to CPCC electronically.